Victoria Sporting Club cricket team

-Victoria Sporting Club cricket team is a team that played List A cricket in the Dhaka Premier League up to the 2016–17 season.
+Victoria Sporting Club is a team that played List A cricket in the Dhaka Premier League up to the 2016–17 season.

 History

-Victoria Sporting Club cricket team won the Dhaka Premier League title four times in the years before it became a List A competition.
+Victoria Sporting Club won the Dhaka Premier League title four times in the years before it became a List A competition.
 In May 2017, they were relegated from the 2016–17 Dhaka Premier Division Cricket League down to the Dhaka First Division Cricket League.